-Welcome to the Financial Aid & Veteran Services Office Information Pages
+Welcome to Financial Aid & Military/Veteran Services

 What is Financial Aid?

-There are five types of financial aid:
+There are generally five types of financial aid:

 Estimated Cost of Attendance (COA)